facebook/docusaurus/docs/en/getting-started.md

  - These components should just be the body sections of the pages you want, and they will be included with the header and footer that the rest of Docusaurus uses.
  - Currently, if you want to add other React components to your pages, you must include all of it inside each `.js` file in `pages` due to how `require` paths are set-up.
  - You may also include `.html` files directly, but this is not recommended, and these will just be served as is and will not have any of the header/footer/styles shared by the rest of Docusaurus.
+ - Any files in `pages/en` will also be copied into `pages` when the server is run and when the site is statically built. i.e. Putting a file in `pages/en/index.js` will make it available at `/en/index.html` and `/index.html`.

 All images and other static assets you wish to include should be placed inside the `static` folder.
 Any `.css` files provided in `static` will be concatenated to the standard styles provided by Docusaurus and used site-wide.